microsoft/moabsim-py/Machine-Teaching-Examples/model_import/README.md

 # How To: build and import a tensorflow-keras model in bonsai

-This sample illustrates how to import a Machine Learning [ML] model in bonsai:
+This sample illustrates how to import a Machine Learning [ML] model in Bonsai:
 1. We build a ML model using tensorflow-keras
    1. note: other frameworks such as pure tensorflow are supported, in this sample we focus on keras
    2. We illustrate by building a dummy deep transform: